ldaniels528/oxide/README.md

 ======================

-The purpose of this project is evaluate the developer experience offered by Rust and Go by implementing the same small virtual machine in both languages.
+The purpose of this project is evaluate the developer experience offered by Rust and Go by implementing the [same virtual machine](https://github.com/ldaniels528/lollypop) in both languages.

 You can find the [Go variant here](https://github.com/ldaniels528/tiny_vm.go).